 Reliance typically owns things.
 It wants to own warehouses.
 It wants to own retail outlets.
 India’s FMCG works around a complex, fragmented maze of entrepreneurs who want to run their distribution, wholesale or retail business.
 To succeed, Jio will have to figure a way out to make them part of the Jio supply chain network while preserving their own identity and entrepreneurial spirit.
 Jio has not shown an inclination towards such partnerships.

 Bonus: Reliance Culture

-Large digital platforms like Amazon, Apple, Microsoft, Google, Alibaba or Facebook built their businesses with a relentless focus on consumers.
+Large digital platforms like Amazon, Apple, Microsoft, Google, Alibaba and Facebook built their businesses with a relentless focus on consumers.
 There is a saying that Jeff Bezos is so customer-obsessed that there is an empty chair for a customer in every meeting.
-Some of my friends who worked in Reliance at senior positions have mentioned relentless focus on money.
+Some of my friends who worked in Reliance in senior positions have mentioned a relentless focus on money.
 A few Reliance vendors will vouch for that as well.
 While this money focus is excellent for investors, it does not help build great consumer products and brands.

 At the peak of performance, it would seem impossible that a winner could lose the next battle.
 But as times change, things that work for a business in the past are the same things that could hurt them during a transformation.
 While JioMart is a great step for Reliance to enter into the digital e-commerce world, based on evidence, I am inclined to say that this particular foray is bound to fail.